ProfKaltenberg/github-fundamentals-tlittle052-1/WeeklyTask01_Wk_09_13.md

 2. Helpful Resource

-I found this link on GitHub helpful [link to GitHub MarkDown Helo!](https://guides.github.com/features/mastering-markdown/)
+I found this link on GitHub helpful [link to GitHub MarkDown](https://guides.github.com/features/mastering-markdown/)

 3. Questions
 * Is there a good directory of Markdown formatting guides?